Old New England Christmas Carols

 Christmas Music in America

-(Two centuries of Christmas carols, hymns and songs)
+(Various artists with Christmas carols, hymns and songs)

 Christmas in Early America: 18th Century Carols and Anthems